gsong/gha-zizmor-actions/README.md

 # Zizmor GitHub Actions

-Official GitHub Actions for working with [zizmor](https://woodruffw.github.io/zizmor/) in your workflows.
+GitHub Actions for working with [zizmor](https://woodruffw.github.io/zizmor/) in your workflows.

 ## Available Actions